tvwatch-kodi/TvWatch/README.md

 # TvWatch
-plugin kodi for streaming Movies and TvShows
+TvWatch is a Kodi Plugin for french streaming, find all your movies, TV shows and mangas